Danlino/uchart/README.md

 ```
 ### All values (-m) & Average value

-- With `-m`: all raw values from a column are plotted as separate points/lines
+- With `-m`:&emsp;all raw values from a column are plotted as separate points
-- Without `-m` (default): only the arithmetic mean of the column is shown
+- Without `-m`:&emsp;only the arithmetic mean of the column is shown (default)

 ```bash
 awk '/^2025-10-02 15/{print $3}' eufr-2025-10.tsv | uchart -m